VioletBitKitten/SAPI/doc/SAPI.md

 TSpVoice.Status : Variant // (Readonly)
 ```

 **NOTE:** The property is implemented, but there are no accommodations for using the returned status.
-Please see the documentation for use.
+Please see the Microsoft documentation for use.

 [Microsoft SAPI Documentation for Status](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ee125650(v=vs.85))